Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ## Retrieving video metadata and media streams

 If you've worked with YouTube in the past, you'll probably remember `get_video_info`.
 This internal API controller was used throughout YouTube's client code to retrieve video metadata, available streams, and everything else the player needed to render it.
-The origin of this endpoint traces back to the Flash Player days of YouTube, and it was still available as late as July 2021, before it was finally removed.
+The origin of this endpoint traces back to the Flash Player days of YouTube, and it was still accessible until as late as July 2021, before it was finally removed.

 Besides `get_video_info`, YouTube has also dropped many other endpoints, such as `get_video_metadata` ([in November 2017](https://github.com/Tyrrrz/YoutubeExplode/issues/66)) and `list_ajax` ([in February 2021](https://github.com/Tyrrrz/YoutubeExplode/issues/501)), as part of a larger effort to establish a more organized API structure.
 Now, instead of having a bunch of randomly scattered endpoints with unpredictable formats and usage patterns, YouTube's internal API is comprised out of a coherent set of routes nested underneath the `/youtubei/` path.